 - 13.1.
 There are other options available to Members in relation to the proposed rent and other services and facilities increases. - 13.2.
-The rent standard policy statement is yet to be published; however, it is widely expected to allow the council to apply a rent increase up to the level of the agreed formula of CPI at September + 1%.
+The rent standard policy statement published on 4 January 2024, allows the council to apply a rent increase up to the level of the agreed formula of CPI at September + 1%.
 The Council could increase rents at a lower rate or freeze rents, or even reduce the rents if they wish to do so.
 Setting a rent increase lower than what is proposed in this report would quite quickly have a detrimental impact on the viability and future financial sustainability of the HRA. - 13.3.
 If the HRA does not recover the full costs of services and facilities provided to tenants and leaseholders, there will be a negative impact in terms of the Council's ability through South Essex Homes to continue to manage, maintain and invest in its housing stock and services.
 The level of income collected is all invested back into the housing stock and range of tenant services.
 Any reduction in income will clearly have a detrimental impact on the investment plans in 2024/25 and the future as well as lead to possible criticism from the Regulator of Social Housing.